radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 There are 4 main parts to this step:

-:   -   Create a new assembly.
-Since this is our first time running any
-        steps we need to initialize our assembly.
+1. Create a new assembly.
+Since this is our first time running any steps we need to initialize our assembly.
-    -   Start the parallel cluster. ipyrad uses a parallelization library called ipyparallel.
+2. Start the parallel cluster. ipyrad uses a parallelization library called ipyparallel.
 Every time we start a step we fire up the parallel clients.
 This makes your assemblies go **smokin'** fast.
-    -   Actually do the demuliplexing.
+3. Actually import the raw data.
-    -   Save the state of the assembly.
+4. Save the state of the assembly.

 Have a look at the results of this step in the `anolis_fastqs` output directory: